backendbishop/vaultkey/README.md

 JWT authentication system built with Node.js and Express.
 Register, login, protected routes — the full stateless auth flow.

 The server signs a token at login using a secret key.
 The client stores it and sends it with every protected request.
-The server verifies the signature mathematically — nothing stored server-side after login.
+The server verifies the signature mathematically (nothing stored server-side) after login.

 ## Setup